01494 678400

 Rightly lauded for its gorgeous stretches of powder-soft beach, Barbados holidays often top the charts for a luxury escape to the Caribbean.
 It’s a dreamy island that leaps off the postcards, its fringes dominated by palm-flecked sands and secluded azure bays.

-Outside the city, sugar cane plantations and rum distilleries patchwork the rolling countryside of Barbados’ picturesque interior.
+Outside the city, sugar cane plantations and rum distilleries patchwork the rolling countryside of Barbados’ stunning interior.
 But its A-grade beaches aren’t too far from any visitor’s mind.
-As well as its superb sands to collapse on, the unique geographical position Barbados finds itself in offers two different sides to its coast – the wild Atlantic in the east is a haven for thrill-seeking surfers and the sleepy Caribbean coast in the west is an oasis of mill-pond calm.
-The cove at North Point is a spectacular place to see where these two great seas meet, a natural phenomenon which mirrors Barbados’ charismatic collision of cultures.
+As well as its superb sands to collapse on, the unique geographical position Barbados finds itself in offers two different sides to its coast – the wild Atlantic in the east is a haven for thrill-seeking surfers or hikers, and the sleepy Caribbean coast in the west is an oasis of mill-pond calm.
+North Point is a spectacular place to see where these two great seas meet, a natural phenomenon which mirrors Barbados’ charismatic collision of cultures.

 Experiences